-Additionally, we would like to point out an important aspect regarding the transition of axion energy density.
-In this $1+2$ mixing scenario, we observe three transfer processes: first, the transfer from the QCD axion $a_0$ to the ALP $A_1$; second, the transfer from $A_1$ to $a_0$, and subsequently from $a_0$ to the ALP $A_2$; and third, the transfer from $A_2$ to the QCD axion.
+Additionally, we highlight an important aspect of the axion energy density transition.
+In this $1+2$ mixing scenario, we observe three transfer processes: first, the transfer from the QCD axion $a_0$ to the ALP $A_1$; second, the transfer from $A_1$ to $a_0$, followed by the transfer from $a_0$ to the ALP $A_2$; and third, the transfer from $A_2$ to the QCD axion.
 This differs from the mutual transition between the QCD axion and ALP discussed in section~\ref{sec_axion_mass_mixing_1+1}.